jeremenichelli/phena/README.md

 [![Build Status](https://travis-ci.org/jeremenichelli/phena.svg?branch=master)](https://travis-ci.org/jeremenichelli/phena)

-🧸 Petit tweening engine based on `requestAnimationFrame`.
+🧸 Petit tweening engine based on `requestAnimationFrame`

-_The name of the library comes from [phenakistiscope](https://en.wikipedia.org/wiki/Phenakistiscope) discs, one of the first motion artifacts used for entertainment._
+_The name of the library comes from the [phenakistiscope](https://en.wikipedia.org/wiki/Phenakistiscope) discs, one of the first motion artifacts used for entertainment._

 ## Install